Elizafox/mastodon-fortune/README.md

 6. Fortunes must fit within 80 columns and follow the existing format
 7. Don't just ask me to add stuff to smear people.
 Add witty and funny stuff, not humiliating stuff.
+8. Nothing should go here that wouldn't be acceptable on mastodon.social or such.
+Use common sense.

 ## Fortune format
 The format of fortune files is simple: each fortune is separated with a %.